wwarthen/RomWBW/Source/Doc/Hardware.md

 #### Compressed ROM Image File: RCZ80_ez512_std_64k.rom

+The RomWBW utility program 'compress' is designed to squeeze the compiled RomWBW 128K file 'RCZ80_ez512_std.upd' into a 64K ROM.
+As there are many areas in RomWBW with repeating bytes of the same value, it is possible to compress the 128K file to fit into a 64K ROM.

+##### How Compression Works
-A 64K ROM image is supported.
-As there were many areas of $00 and $FF bytes in RomWBW, it is possible to compress the 128K RomWBW *.upd file to fit into 64K ROM.
-The compression routine looks for two or more consecutive bytes of the same value (any values of $00 to $FF).
-If it finds duplicates, it would leave two duplicate bytes followed by a byte count, n-1, (with a max byte count of $FF) where n is the total number of duplicates.

-A stand-alone program written in C creates a ready-to-flash binary file for the 64K ROM.
-The 64K binary file is in the following format.
-Layout of the 64K ROM:
+The compression program looks for two or more consecutive bytes of the same value (any values of $00 to $FF).
+If it finds duplicates, it leaves two of the duplicate bytes followed by a byte count, n-1 (n <= $FF), where n is the total number of duplicates.
+If the program succeeds in compressing the input file to fit into the available space, the file 'RCZ80_ez512_std_64k.rom' is constructed, along with a short Z80 decompression program that will be stored in the last 256 bytes of the ROM.
+The constructed 64K file is saved and the unused storage space is output in bytes.
+Should compression fail to fit the input file into available space, only an error message and the overrun in bytes is output.

+##### How the 64K ROM Code Works

+The decompression program, located at $FF00, is executed at startup via the 3-byte jump at location $0000, decompressing the stored code in ROM into the computer's RAM.
+When decompression finishes, control is passed to RAM location $0000, which in turn starts execution of RomWBW.

+##### The 64K ROM Layout

 * The first 3 bytes are always $C3 $00 $FF, a jump to the Z80
   decompression code located at $FF00 in the ROM.

-* Locations $0003 up to, and including, $FEFF are then available to store the compressed 128K *.upd file.
+* Locations $0003 up to, and including, $FEFF are available to store the compressed 128K input file.

-* Locations $FF00 up to $FFFF, a seperate Z80 decompression routine that executes at startup to decompress the the 64K ROM into RAM.
+* Location $FF00 up to, and including, $FFFF, is where the Z80 decompression program is stored.

 #### Supported Hardware